Minamoto no Yoritomo: Early life

-Yoritomo was the third son of Minamoto no Yoshitomo, heir of the Minamoto (Seiwa Genji) clan, and his official wife, Yura-Gozen, daughter of Fujiwara no Suenori, High Priest of Atsuta Shrine and a member of the powerful Fujiwara clan.
+Yoritomo was the third son of Minamoto no Yoshitomo and his official wife, Yura-Gozen, daughter of Fujiwara no Suenori, High Priest of Atsuta Shrine and a member of the powerful Fujiwara clan.
 Yoritomo was born in the family villa, on the western side of Atsuta Shrine, in Atsuta, Nagoya, Owari Province (present-day Seigan-ji).
 At the time, his grandfather Minamoto no Tameyoshi was the head of the Minamoto clan.
 His childhood name was Oniwakamaru (鬼武丸).
 He was a descendant of Emperor Seiwa.

 In 1156, factional divisions in the court erupted into open warfare within the capital.
 The cloistered Emperor Toba and his son Emperor Go-Shirakawa sided with the son of Fujiwara regent Fujiwara no Tadazane, Fujiwara no Tadamichi as well as Taira no Kiyomori (heir of the Taira clan at the time), while Cloistered Emperor Sutoku sided with Tadazane's younger son, Fujiwara no Yorinaga.
 This is known as the Hōgen Rebellion.

 The Minamoto clan were split.
 The head of the clan, Tameyoshi, sided with Sutoku.
 However, his son, Yoshitomo (father of Yoritomo), sided with Toba and Go-Shirakawa, as well as Kiyomori.
 In the end, the supporters of Go-Shirakawa won the civil war, thus ensuring victory for Yoshitomo and Kiyomori.
 Sutoku was placed under house arrest, and Yorinaga was fatally wounded in battle.
 Tameyoshi was executed by the forces of Yoshitomo.
 Nonetheless, Go-Shirakawa and Kiyomori were ruthless, and Yoshitomo found himself as the head of the Minamoto clan, while Yoritomo became the heir.